signetlabdei/lorawan/README.md

 ## Acknowledgments ##

-This code was developed as part of a master's thesis at the University of Padova, under the supervision of Prof. Lorenzo Vangelista and Prof. Michele Zorzi and with the help of Marco Centenaro.
+This code was developed as part of a master's thesis at the [University of Padova](https://unipd.it "Unipd homepage"), under the supervision of Prof.
+Lorenzo Vangelista, Prof. Michele Zorzi and with the help of Marco Centenaro.